-Action Level Goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-ALGs allow for a margin of safety.
+Action Level Goal (ALG); The level of a contaminant in drinking water below which there is no known or expected risk to health, ALGs allow for a margin of safety.
 Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

-Lead and Copper Date Sampled MCLG Action Level (AL) 90th Percentile # Sites Over A # Sites Over AL Units Violation Likely Source of Contamination Copper 2022 1.3 1.3 0.053 0 ppm z Erosion of natural deposits; Leaching from wood preservatives; Corrosion of household plumbing systems.
+Acidi Lovei.
+110 contention of commission of the content of the co 00 Lead and Copper Date Sampled MCLG Action Level (AL) 90th Percentilla # Sites Over AL 90th Percentile # Sites Over AL Units Violation Likely Source of Contamination Copper 06/17/2022 1.3 1.3 0.053 0 mdd z Erosion of natural deposits; Leaching wood preservatives; Corrosion of ho plumbing systems.